FAQ

 These are the general storage limitations for each plan: up to 100GB for Basic Hosting Plan and up to 500GB for the Self-Managed Plans.
 You may pay for additional storage if needed.
 Please see our Sage Offerings page for more information.
 There are no data limits if you use Custom Storage in your own cloud bucket, and depending on the dataset uploaded, storage may be sponsored by an existing project.
 Contact us to learn more.

-You may create a User Project (or Workspace) where you have administrative control over who is granted access to the workspace.
+You may create a User Project where you have administrative control over who is granted access to the data within the project.
 However, you cannot implement specific User Content restrictions for your User Content under a Basic Plan.
 You must have a Self-Managed Plan or Data Coordination Plan to implement such User Content restrictions.

 Sage offers integrations with multiple cloud compute environments for customized Data Coordination Plans.
 Synapse is open source with standard interfaces and programming models (see API Clients and Documentation)